anton-serozhechkin/e_university_api/README.md

 1. Install Python 3.8 (refer `pyproject.toml` for python verion used on the project) and [Poetry](https://python-poetry.org/)

-2. Create virtual environment and install project dependencies:
+2. Create virtual environment and install/update project dependencies:

        poetry install